Bedrock-OSS/bedrock-wiki-legacy/docs/tutorials/entity_commands.md

 ```

 This animation controller will run the command `/say I have been summoned` as soon as the entity is summoned into the world.
 If you are confused about how this works, please review Molang, Animations, and Entity Events.

+In short, there are `states`, which can trigger events in their `on_entry` clause.
+We use queries to move between different states.
+By default, entities will be inside of the `default` state.

+`WARNING: ` Queries are re-run when the world/chunk reloads.
+This means the line `"/say I have been summoned"` will actually run each time the entity "loads" -not only when it is summoned.

+If you need to stop this from happening, you need to add additional queries, such as a `skin_id` query.
+The first time the entity spawns, check for `skin_id = 0`, and then *also* add some higher `skin_id`, such as `skin_id = 1`.
+Then, when the entity reloads, it won't be able to run those commands.
+This is shown further down in the document.

 # Using Animation Controllers
 To add this animation controller to our entity, we can use the following code in the entity definition description: